-The following informations are the result of compilations, translations and comments uttered by boaters who have been to Jacare and who have hugged the Brazilian coastline.
-They are only 100% valid if they are regularly updated, so feel welcome to leave your contributions on our page “Contact Us”. http://www.marina-jacare-village.com/wordpress/nous-contacter/
+The following informations has been compiled from compendiums, translations and comments contributed by sailors who have been to Jacaré and who have hugged the Brazilian coastline.
+The information will only continue to be 100% valid if it is regularly updated, so please feel welcome to leave your contributions on our page “Contact Us”. http://www.marina-jacare-village.com/wordpress/nous-contacter/

-The entry of the Brazilian port of CABEDELO is situated on the extreme eastern point of South America .
+The entry of the Brazilian port of CABEDELO is situated on the extreme eastern point of the South American continent.

 |CBD 01||06°56,250’ S||34°48,600’W|